angra007/AANetworking/README.md

 # AANetworking

 AANetworking is a concept for a very light weight network framework.
-Right now it supports GET and POST requests with public, private key encryption.
-This can be extended to support any kind of API request.
+It supports GET and POST requests with public, private key encryption and exponential backoff.

 # Using it in your project
 If you need maintaine session your app, pass your cookies to